Charles Tyler Olmstead: Ministry as a bishop

 The Church Of Jesus Christ should not be in alliance either with individuals or with corporations whose principles and methods are known to be illegal and corrupt.
 All the talk about "tainted money" seems to me to be beside the mark.
 Money itself, I suppose, cannot be tainted, but it may at times represent a tainted partnership, and it is not well for the Church to have her tongue tied by any such coalition, because it is her duty to be ready to denounce wickedness in high places as well as in low places.
 The Church can never gain by getting wealth which paralyzes her proper functions.

 On October 8, 1907, Olmstead spoke to the triennial meeting of the Episcopal Church's Church Periodical Club.
 The newspaper account characterized him as a speaker "with decided ability."

 On June 2, 1921, following the advice of his Standing Committee regarding irreconcilable differences between a rector and his vestry, Olmstead signed this order: "I hereby render my decision, that in accordance with the above report, the Rev. Arthur H. Beaty, resign the rectorship of Grace Church, Cortland, N. Y."

 Awards and memberships

 In 1893, Hobart College gave Olmstead the degree of Doctor of Divinity.
 In 1903, Syracuse University conferred the degree of Doctor of Canon Law.
 In 1908, Hamilton College (New York) awarded him the degree of Doctor of Laws.

 Olmstead was a member of the Oneida Historical Society.

 Ill health and death

 On January 31, 1914, Mrs. Olmstead died.
 After that his niece lived with him until he died.

 In the early part of 1924, Olmstead's health became so bad that he had to turn over most of his duties to his coadjutor Bishop Charles Fiske.
-On March 26, 1924, he "died suddenly of heart disease" at his home in Utica, N. Y. He had been bishop for twenty-two years.
+On March 26, 1924, he "died suddenly of heart disease" at his home in Utica.
+He had been bishop for twenty-two years.